8 Characteristics of an Excellent Helpdesk Support

 It is important to have a strong team with the right technical skills in order to provide the expected levels of helpdesk service.
 The UK Government website outlines the role of a service desk analyst or service desk manager and the skills required to do each job.
 Helpdesk technicians, analysts and managers should have the right level customer service training and experience for each level of the team.
 The key competency skill areas are as follows:

-Call response – to be able to track, log and plan responses to calls.
+Call response – to be able to track, log and plan responses to calls and live chat.

 Continual service improvement – to be able to identify and explore opportunities for business improvement.

-Customer service management – dealing with customers and their requests to ensure customer satisfaction.
+Customer service management – dealing with customers and their requests to ensure customer satisfaction and improving customers perception.

 Ownership and initiative – to be accountable and to proactively resolve technical problems.